RobiNN1/phpCacheAdmin/README.md

 > **Note**
 >
-> Is not required to have both Redis and Memcached.
+> It is not required to have both Redis and Memcached.

 #### Environment variables

 Redis:

-- `PCA_REDIS_0_NAME` The server name for info panel, useful when you have multiple servers added (Optional, default name is Localhost)
+- `PCA_REDIS_0_NAME` The server name for an info panel, useful when you have multiple servers added (Optional, default name is Localhost)
 - `PCA_REDIS_0_HOST` Redis server host.
 - `PCA_REDIS_0_PORT` Redis server port (Optional, default is 6379)
 - `PCA_REDIS_0_DATABASE` Redis database (Optional, default is 0)